-For more information on how to connect the Client SDK, see Bootstrap the Client SDK in the AWS CloudHSM documentation.
+You can find more information about how to connect the Client SDK in Bootstrap the Client SDK in the AWS CloudHSM documentation.
 Use the JCE provider tab.

 4. Run the appropriate command for your operating system to ensure that keys are available to use.